tobyspark/ORBIT-Camera/README.markdown

 # ORBIT Camera

+## Informational content

+The non-UI text such as introduction prose is parsed into the app from markdown files in the `Resources` folder of this repository.

+### Linking to headers
+Links within each document work.
+Use the markdown link format, with the slugified heading text as fragment identifier.
+What's a slug?
+It's the URL-friendly form, i.e. with dashes instead of spaces, lowercase, etc. What's the fragment identifier?
+It's the part of the URL after the page in the form `#xxx`. i.e. at the time of writing, one document has the link `[Training videos for small/medium things](#training-videos-for-smallmedium-things)` which links to `#### Training videos for small/medium things`.
+To be clear, the number of hashes in the markdown heading is irrelevant, you'll always use one hash in the link.

+### Setting the help screen selection points
+The help screen displays the whole tutorial text but attempts to present it at a heading appropriate to the current video kind.
+Which heading is to be used for which video kind is set at the top of the tutorial script document.
+The video kind is the key, on the left.
+The heading is the value, on the right.
+Example – `train-header: training-videos-for-smallmedium-things`

+(Attempts, because... as of iOS 13-or-so, it seems security has locked down something that accessibility relies on, and accessibility hasn't yet caught up)

 ## Known issues
 - Thing labels cannot be edited #12
 - Thing list editing not accessible, i.e. can't delete via voiceover. #19